-In each semester of Rehearsing Change, there are two short excursions (2-4 days) and one longer excursion (6+ days).
-These excursions are designed and organized to accompany our learning goals in the courses, and, as with our classes, international students participate jointly with community counterparts.
-Our excursion sites change on a semester-by-semester basis, allowing Pachaysana to integrate them into our educational processes and the wishes of the community.
-Some of our default sites are:
+In each semester of Rehearsing Change, there are two short excursions (2 days each) and one longer excursion (5+ days).
+These excursions are designed and organized to accompany our learning goals in the courses, and, as with our classes, international students travel with their community educators.
+Our excursion sites change on a semester-by-semester basis, allowing Pachaysana to integrate them into our educational processes.
+Neverthless we share a typical excursion calendar:

-An excursion to one of Ecuador's National Parks in the Amazon Rainforest, often considered the “most bio-diverse region on Earth,” followed by a Toxic Tour led by UDAPT, where we learn about past and present issues related to resource extraction in the Amazon.
-These intentionally contrasting experiences ask us to explore and hold the complexity of our relationships to the Earth as individuals, as communities, and as a species.
-They also help us to understand the deeply interconnected nature of our lives.
-This is a long excursion (6+ days) and is typically included in every semester.
+We often use our long excursion to visit one of Ecuador's National Parks in the Amazon Rainforest, often considered the “most bio-diverse region on Earth,” followed by a Toxic Tour led by UDAPT, where we learn about past and present issues related to resource extraction in the Amazon.
+These experiences ask us to explore and hold the complexity of our relationships to the Earth, as individuals, as communities, and as a species.
+Because we travel with our community educators, the experience helps us to understand the deeply interconnected nature of our lives.
+This is a long excursion (5+ days) and is typically included in every semester.

 community visits with workshops

 On some excursions, we visit communities where we will carry out workshops and festivals.
 For example, in 2017 we were invited to visit the coastal community of El Matal, one of many communities deeply impacted by the 2016 earthquake, and held theater workshops with community members.
-Depending on Pachaysana's ongoing community-based projects, these excursions may take place in the Amazon, Highlands, or Coast.
+We have also traveled to neihboring communities to share some of the projects we hav .